seandorsett/copilot-agent-and-mcp/hands-on/01-coding-agent-exercises.md

 ### Steps

-1. Create a new issue with the following content:
+1. In the same repository on GitHub.Com, create a new issue with the following content:
    ```
    Title: Add book list sorting options